akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Simulation_setup_and_run.md

 | qstat -f | Show the state of all the nodes in the computer, including where each job is running.|
 -->

-We use the screen command to detach and re attch to a terminal session.
+We use the screen command to detach and reattach to a terminal session.
 You can use the following commands
 - To create a screen
 ```shell